 Much more serious was the downsizing of the jurisdiction of the Ecumenical Patriarchate that took place due to the flight of the Orthodox populations who had to leave their patrimony homes in Pontus, Thrace and Asia Minor, areas that were for centuries the historical geographical ecclesiastical jurisdiction of the Ecumenical Patriarchate.
 This flight began after the Asia Minor war in 1922, and has not ceased.
 Therefore, from these territories, what is left today in Turkey is the Archdiocese of Constantinople, and the Metropolis of Chalcedon, the Metropolis of Derkon, the Metropolis of Prince’s Islands, and the Metropolis of Imvros and Tenedos.

 From the populations that moved to Europe, America and Australia, new Archdioceses and Metropolises have been established, with much energy and dynamism, among other more advanced peoples.
 It is from this coexistence that the Eastern Orthodox Church awaits many good things.
+New Metropolises have been established in South East Asia, as well.

 Outside the borders of the Turkish State, the Ecumenical Patriarchate has still under its jurisdiction the Metropolises of the Dodecanese, the semi-autonomous Church of Crete, the monastic community of the Holy Mountain, namely Mount Athos, and other Patriarchal Foundations and Centres over the entire Ecumene.
 Furthermore, under the jurisdiction of the Ecumenical Patriarchate are also the Metropolises of the “New Lands”, whose administration was given tutelarly in 1928 to the Church of Greece.